CloudNationHQ/az-cn-module-tf-acr/README.md

 Naming convention of resources have been established to support the right abbreviations, regular expressions using a dedicated module

-Comprehensive examples covering all usages can be found in the example directory
+Comprehensive examples covering all usages can be found in the examples directory

 ## Authors